flavienbwk/sonarqube-docker-compose/README.md

 ## Running sonar-scanner

-You can find the last version of SonarScanner [on there documentation page](http://localhost:9000/documentation/analysis/scan/sonarscanner/)

 We are going to scan some Python code in `./example/python_code`

 1. First, go to the SonarQube interface, create a new project and grab :